-Once a management system receives a reservation request, it marks a number of days the person stays for.
+Once a management system receives a reservation request, it marks the number of days the person stays for.
 This allows hotel employees to check and update room statuses, cancel registrations, and issue receipts when necessary.
 Finally, it helps staff with checking guests in and out, making the process automatized and saving clients’ time.

-According to customers’ wishes, hoteliers can also edit reservation details: change check-in or check-out dates, book additional room services, mark preferable transportation means and so on.
+According to customers’ wishes, hoteliers can also edit reservation details: change check-in or check-out dates, book additional room services, mark preferable transportation means, and so on.

 Example of a reservation dashboard in HMS

 Channel management is used for synchronizing inventories with various Online Travel Agencies like TripAdvisor, Booking.com, Expedia, Galileo.

 To take advantage of custom hotel management software and interact with various OTAs, developers should integrate the HMS with them via APIs.
 Two-way API integration ensures the delivery of up-to-date information over all channels.